Miyako, Iwate: Climate

-Miyako straddles between a humid subtropical climate (Köppen climate classification Cfa) and an oceanic climate (Cfb), characterized by mild summers and cold winters.
+Miyako straddles between a warm-summer humid continental climate (Köppen climate classification Dfb) and a hot-summer humid continental climate (Dfa), characterized by warm summers and cold winters.
 The average annual temperature in Miyako is 10.9 °C. The average annual rainfall is 1282 mm with September as the wettest month and February as the driest month.
-The temperatures are highest on average in August, at around 22.9 °C, and lowest in January, at around 0.2 °C.
+The temperatures are highest on average in August, at around 22.1 °C, and lowest in January, at around 0.5 °C.

 Demographics

 Per Japanese census data, the population of Miyako peaked in around the year 1960 and has declined steadily over the past 60 years.

 History

 The area of present-day Miyako was part of ancient Mutsu Province, and has been settled since at least the Jōmon period.
-The area was inhabited by the Emishi people, and came under the control of the Yamato dynasty during the early Heian period with the construction a fortified settlement on the coast.
+The area was inhabited by the Emishi people, and came under the control of the imperial dynasty during the early Heian period with the construction a fortified settlement on the coast.
 During the Muromachi period, the area came under the control of the Nambu clan, and was the main seaport for Morioka Domain during the Edo period under the Tokugawa shogunate.

 On 27 January 1700, the coast of Miyako was hit by a 3 m tsunami that was a product of the 1700 Cascadia earthquake, destroying 20 homes.
 The record from Miyako helped provide an exact date for the earthquake.

 During the Boshin War of the Meiji restoration, the Battle of Miyako Bay was one of the major naval engagements of the war.

 Under the Meiji period establishment of the modern municipalities system, the towns of Miyako and Kuwagasaki were established within Higashihei District.
 The area was devastated by a 18.9 m tsunami in 1896, which killed 1,859 inhabitants.
 Higashihei District became part of Shimohei District on 1 April 1897.
 Miyako and Kuwagasaki merged on 1 April 1924.
 On 3 March 1933, much of the town was destroyed by the 1933 Sanriku earthquake, which killed 911 people and destroyed over 98% of the buildings in the town.
 Miyako attained city status on 20 June 1940.

 On 6 June 2005, Miyako absorbed the town of Tarō, and village of Niisato, more than doubling the old city's size.
 On 1 January 2010, Miyako absorbed the village of Kawai (also from Shimohei District).